The CAS offers tutoring in the following areas:

 Hours: Sun-Thurs: 1-11pm & Fri-Sat: 1-5pm

-Location: 2nd floor of the library (in the CAS)
+Location: 2nd floor of the library (by the CAS)

 Drop-in Math Tutoring (for 100- & 200-level courses)

-Location: 2nd floor of the library (in the CAS)
+Location: 2nd floor of the library (by the CAS)

 Other Types of Tutoring

-- Students should contact a tutor directly whenever possible.
-To locate a tutor, students should check course syllabi, Canvas, and/or ask their instructors who the tutors are for a particular course.
+1. Students should contact a tutor directly whenever possible.
+To locate a tutor, students should check their course Canvas site, course syllabi, and/or ask their instructors who the tutors are for a particular course.

-- If a student wants to work with the same tutor throughout the term, they can simply make arrangements with the tutor to set up regular meetings.
+2. If a student wants to work with the same tutor throughout the term, they can simply plan with the tutor about how meet in an ongoing manner.

-- If a student experiences difficulty connecting with a tutor, they should contact Julie Haurykiewicz.
+4. If a student experiences difficulty in connecting with a tutor, they should contact Julie Haurykiewicz

-Students should be aware of any requirements for or restrictions on tutoring made by individual course instructors (e.g., you must meet with a tutor before submitting a certain assignment or you cannot work with a tutor on certain assignments).
-The LU Honor Code will, as always, be in place whenever a student works with a tutor.
+Students should be aware of any requirements for (or restrictions on) tutoring made by individual course instructors (e.g., you must meet with a tutor before submitting a certain assignment or you cannot work with a tutor on certain assignments).
+The LU Honor Code will be in place whenever a student works with a tutor.

 Julie Haurykiewicz is available to answer questions or provide support to both instructors and students regarding tutoring.